rebelsky/sams-assorted-musings-reflections/note-takers.md

 Some may also worry that they don't take enough notes, or that they take incorrect notes.

+I will admit that if I were asked to share my notes from classes I was in (as opposed to classes I teach), I might also share that reluctance.
+I doodle a lot.
+I include snarky comments.
+I miss things that are said, and I record some things incorrectly.
+My handwriting is atrocious [4].
+I don't know that my notes would be useful to anyone but me [5].
+I might resent the extra effort to visit an office just to make photocopies, and the implication that my time is not valuable.

+Where does that leave us?
 In the end, in most semesters, the students who need note takers make do with my eboards.
 I think they suffice.
 But I'd still like to see more students take notes, to see those students be willing to share their notes, and perhaps even to see the notes that those students take.

 ---